Listen to “the body parts names” lesson’s audio

 When you are sick, or just need to ask someone a question related to the human body, it is important that you are able to explain what the matter is.

-I have broken down the different body parts into sections, and given example sentences showing how to use them in conversation.
+I have broken down the different body parts into sections and given example sentences showing how to use Body Parts Names in conversation.

 🙎♀️ HEAD AND SHOULDERS